sykuznets/enterprise-web-platforms/README.md

 ## Key Highlights

-- Enterprise-grade solutions used in high-load corporate web platforms
+- Enterprise solutions used in high-load corporate web platforms
 - Focus on clean architecture, scalability, and maintainability